Devils Hill Falls: The Devils Hill Road Trail

 The falls are a short hike, about a 230 m, in from New Boston Road to where the trail crosses the brook on a small bridge.
 The lower falls are just downstream of the bridge, the upper falls upstream, about 60 m along a path running along the east side of the brook.

 The Devils Hill Road trail is actually the old Devil’s Hill Road to Terra Nova.
 After visiting the falls it is worth a walk further to where the country opens up as the views are wonderful, especially in the fall.
 Devils Hill road continues 3.3 km to meet the Terra Nova Road, and while the New Boston road end is no longer maintained by the province, it remains a provincially owned road so is open for the public's use.
 After about 2 km the road will improve from a trail to a maintained road with a few scattered homes before meeting the Terra Nova Road.

 Local tradition explains the name Devil's Hill, and the Devil's Hill Road that runs along the side of the hill, were named so because a gentleman met the Devil on his way home from Mira Ferry, or possibly New Boston, one night after a dance in the late 19th century.

-There were quite a few farms along the road that went to the Mira, a few of them owned by German families, all long gone now, returned to forest.
+There were quite a few farms along the road that went to the Mira, a few of them owned by German families and Gael families from Scotland.
+Many long gone now, returned to forest.